VGPU-Community-Drivers/vGPU-Unlock-patcher/README.md

 ``` ./patch.sh general ```
 ``` ./patch.sh vcfg ```

+## Changelog

+- cudahost=1 nvidia module option of merged driver now works with all versions, enables also raytracing on host
+- multiple fixes and tuning in the default profiles for rtx 2070+
+- simplified patching focusing only on vgpu kvm blob, split the patch for merged driver extension
+- supports setup of general-merge converting grid variant to general in case general run file is not available
+- multiple versions in branches: 460.107, 470.141, 510.73, 510.85
+- with 460.107 version ray tracing works on host with general-merge driver even with windows VMs

 ### Other Options

 ```--repack ``` option that can be used to create unlocked/patched .run file (usually not necessary as you can simply start nvidia-installer from the directory).